Comparing Richardson Electronics (RELL) & The Competition

-Richardson Electronics (NASDAQ: RELL – Get Rating) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Richardson Electronics to similar businesses based on the strength of its institutional ownership, profitability, risk, earnings, analyst recommendations, valuation and dividends.
+Richardson Electronics (NASDAQ: RELL – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Richardson Electronics to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, earnings and valuation.

-36.9% of Richardson Electronics shares are owned by institutional investors.
-Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-37.3% of Richardson Electronics shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+This table compares Richardson Electronics and its rivals’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and price targets for Richardson Electronics and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Richardson Electronics and its rivals, as provided by MarketBeat.com.

 |Sell Ratings